lxsmnsyc/the-fighting-game/docs/cards/attack.md

 - Apply Poison when dealing attack damage.

-### With Protection
+### With Armor

-- Gain Protection when dealing Attack damage
+- Gain Armor when dealing Attack damage

 ### With Heal